beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 In order to mitigate the effects of survivor bias, I decieded to run the same code on this dataset but using the Barclays Premier League 2017/2018 competition data due to all teams playing the same number of matches (38).

-The kde plot of the Premier League teams average age shows a fairly small spread, with average team age falling between about 26-28 years.
+The KDE plot of the Premier League teams average age shows a fairly small spread, with average team age falling between about 26-28 years.
 We also see a sharper increase in terms of density of teams from 27 to 28 years and a sharp drop after 28 years.

 ![engladplayerskde](/img/premierleaguemedianplayeragekde.PNG)